BlueBlur28/HXE/README.md

-XboxEmu

-A Xbox emulator made in C!
+XboxEmu is a Xbox Emulator made in C!